lxr4m/ARCH-LVM-LUKS-SB/README.md

 ```sh
 useradd -m -G wheel user && passwd user
 ```
+This will create a new user and add it to the wheel group.

 ##### Edit the Sudoers
 To allow your user to use SUDO